-Indian indices languished in the red as profit booking in heavy weights continued over the previous two hours of trade.
-Stocks from the auto and healthcare sector are trading firm while stocks from the metal and FMCG space are trading weak.
+Indian indices pared their opening losses over the previous two hours of trade on buying interest in heavyweights and are now trading flat.
+Stocks from the auto and consumer durables space are trading firm while stocks from the capital goods and metal space are trading weak.

-The BSE-Sensex is trading down by 82 points while NSE-Nifty is trading 20 points below the dotted line.
-BSE-Midcap is trading flat while BSE-Smallcap index is trading 0.2% above yesterday's closing.
-The rupee is trading at 44.92 to the US dollar.
+The BSE-Sensex and NSE-Nifty are trading flat.
+BSE-Midcap is up by 0.6% while BSE-Smallcap index is trading 1% above yesterday’s closing.
+The rupee is trading at 44.41 to the US dollar.